ADOPT A PET

 We recommend that you still submit an adoption survey for that pet in order to be a backup adopter.
 If the first adopter falls through (which does happen), then the next adopter will be notified that the pet is on hold for them.

-In order to be fair to the pet and other potential adopters, we are only able to keep the pet on hold for you for the remainder of the day.
-If you place the pet on hold toward the end of the day, we may be able to extend their hold to the following day.
+In order to be fair to the pet and other potential adopters, we are only able to hold the pet until you have completed your adoption appointment.
 Once you have submitted your survey and come in for your scheduled adoption appointment, please be prepared to bring the pet home with you right afterward.
+There are some circumstances in which holds may be extended, such as a pet who is waiting for their spay/neuter surgery.
+Your Adoption Specialist will discuss any applicable exceptions with you during the adoption process.

 In order to be fair to all adopters, we are only able to place one pet on hold for you at a time (or two, in the case of a bonded pair).
-If you need help deciding which pet is the best fit for you, we recommend submitting a General Purpose adoption survey and scheduling a conversation with an Adoption Specialist to discuss pets that would be a good match.
+If you need help deciding which pet is the best fit for you, our Dog Butler and Cat Butler volunteers can talk with you about what you're looking for and recommend pets that would fit your family.

 We are glad to accommodate dog-to-dog introductions (and even guinea pig-to-guinea pig, or bunny-to-bunny)!
-But first, you will need to submit a Specific Pet survey to put the pet on hold.
+But first, you will need to submit an Adoption Survey to put the pet on hold.
 Then, let an Adoption Specialist know you would like to do a pet introduction, and we will arrange this at the time of your scheduled adoption appointment.

 Please note: we are not able to do cat-to-cat meetings or intros for pets of different species (such as a dog and a cat).
 Instead, consider trying a Pet Sleepover.